lancefb/lancefb.github.io/index.md

 ### Meteor!
 Meteor was my first experience and although I have moved on, I still have some code for an app project lying around.
 My first app was shaping up to be a proverb dictionary.
 I had intended it to be of some benefit to any of my adult literacy students.
 I'm not currently planning on any more work on this project.

+### Pascal
+This was my first programming language experience.
+Perhaps someday I'll look for that stuff and share.
+But probably not.

 ### Contact
 If you happen upon this page and you're at all interested in support, collaboration or advice, don't hesitate to drop me a line at lancefb at gmail dot com.